Immigrant health in Australia

 refuge from third world countries.
 The health of immigrants entering Australia varies depending on the individual's country of origin and the circumstance of which they came, as well as their state of travel to Australia.
 Immigrants are known to enter Australia both regularly and irregularly, and this can affect one's health immensely.
 Once in Australia, immigrants are given the opportunity to access a high quality of healthcare services, however, the usage of these services can differ dependent on the culture and place of birth of the individual.
-Researchers have proven this.
 Australia has strict health regulations that have to be met before one is allowed access into Australia and can determine if one is granted or denied such access.
 The quarantine process of immigrants into Australia has been in place since 1830, starting at the North Head Quarantine Station and continues all over Australia.